stevecassidy/emuR/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Changed http://cran.r-project.org/package=emuR to https URL in README.md
+* added a CITATION file
+* added minor bug fix in the SQL logic of the query engine

 ## Test environments
 * local OS X install, R 3.3.0 Under development (unstable) (2016-03-02 r70268) -- "Unsuffered Consequences"
 * ubuntu 12.04 (on travis-ci), R 3.2.3